NVIDIA-AI-IOT/cuPCL/README.md

 1. lib for segmentation implemented by CUDA
 2. Sample code showing the lib usage and checking the perf and accuracy by comparing its output with PCL's

 To get started, follow the instructions below.
+Xavier and Orin are supported.
 If you run into any issues please [let us know](../../issues).

 ## Getting Started